Chemical Bank: 1947–1979

 In 1947, after the retirement of Percy Johnston, Harold Holmes Helm was named the president of Chemical and served first as president and later as chairman of the bank for the next 18 years until his retirement in 1965.
 In 1947, Chemical merged with Continental Bank and Trust Company.

 In 1954, Chemical merged with the Corn Exchange Bank in its largest acquisition to date, becoming the Chemical Corn Exchange Bank.
 Founded in 1853, the Corn Exchange Bank, based in New York City, had built a network of 98 branches in several states and $774 million in deposits through the acquisition of community banks.

 In 1959, the bank merged with New York Trust Company, effectively doubling the size of the company.
 New York Trust Company, which had a large trust and wholesale-banking business, specialized in servicing large industrial accounts.
-At the time of the merger, Chemical Corn was the fourth largest bank in New York and New York Trust was the ninth largest bank and the merger created the third largest bank in New York, and the fourth largest in the U.S. with $3.8 billion of assets.
+At the time of the merger, Chemical Corn was the fourth largest bank in New York, and New York Trust was the ninth largest bank, and the merger created the third largest bank in New York and the fourth largest in the U.S. with $3.8 billion of assets.
 Following the merger, the bank dropped the usage of the "corn exchange" from the corporate name to become the Chemical Bank New York Trust Company.

 Throughout the early 1960s, Chemical had begun to expand into New York's suburbs, opening branches on Long Island and in Westchester County.

 In early 1968, the bank acquired L. F. Dommerich, a factoring company.

 In November 1968, Chemical reorganized itself as a bank holding company, Chemical New York Corporation, which allowed for more rapid expansion.

-By the late 1960s and early 1970s, Chemical opened new offices in Frankfurt, Germany (1969), Zurich, Switzerland (1971), Brussels, Belgium (1971), Paris, France (1971) and Tokyo, Japan (1972).
+In the late 1960s and early 1970s, Chemical opened new offices in Frankfurt, Germany (1969); Zurich, Switzerland (1971); Brussels, Belgium (1971); Paris, France (1971); and Tokyo, Japan (1972).
 In 1970, it formed a venture in London focused on Eurocurrency financing.

 In 1975, Chemical acquired Security National Bank, which had a 96-branch network on Long Island, for $40 million in cash.